 By practicing exclusively family and matrimonial law, our firm can focus on providing the informed, knowledgeable, and highly attentive legal service that we know our clients need and deserve when it comes to the matters most important to their financial, legal, and parental futures.

-To speak with one of our attorneys in a comprehensive and confidential case assessment regarding your divorce, your alimony agreement, any kind of post-divorce modification or enforcement issue, or any other kind of family law matter, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with one of our attorneys in a strategic planning session regarding your divorce, your alimony agreement, any kind of post-divorce modification or enforcement issue, or any other kind of family law matter, please contact us online, or through our Morristown, NJ office at (973) 710-4366.